Are Rosary Peas Poisonous?

 abrus precatorius rosary peas in pods

-Abrus precatorius beans (also known as rosary peas or jequirity beans) are shiny, scarlet-red seeds with a black spot.
-Other less common varieties can come as a white seed with a black eye or a black seed with a white eye.
-These plants are native to Africa, Asia, Australia, and the Pacific region but have been introduced to other locations including Florida and Hawaii.
+Abrus precatorius is native to Africa, Asia, Australia, and the Pacific region but has been introduced to other locations, including Florida and Hawaii.
 This plant is considered an invasive species in the US.
 The seeds from A. precatorius are commonly used in ornamental bracelets, jewelry, and children's toys made outside of the US.

 Diana N. Pei, PharmD